 Studio City is a world-class gaming, retail and entertainment resort located in Cotai, Macau.
 Studio City Casino has 250 mass market gaming tables and approximately 970 gaming machines, which we believe provide higher margins and attractive long-term growth opportunities.
 The mass market focus of Studio City Casino is complemented with junket and premium direct VIP rolling chip operations, which include 45 VIP rolling chip tables.
-Our cinematically-themed integrated resort is designed to attract a wide range of customers by providing highly differentiated non-gaming attractions, including the world's first figure-8 Ferris wheel, a Warner Bros.-themed family entertainment center, a 4-D Batman flight simulator, a 5,000-seat live performance arena and the exclusive Pacha night club.
+Our cinematically-themed integrated resort is designed to attract a wide range of customers by providing highly differentiated non-gaming attractions, including the world's first figure-8 Ferris wheel, a Warner Bros.-themed family entertainment center, a 4-D Batman flight simulator, a 5,000-seat live performance arena, a live magic theater and the exclusive Pacha night club.
 Studio City features approximately 1,600 luxury hotel rooms, diverse food and beverage establishments and approximately 35,000 square meters of complementary retail space.
 Studio City was named Casino/Integrated Resort of the Year in 2016 by the International Gaming Awards.

 Studio City is rapidly ramping up since commencing operations in October 2015.
-We have grown total revenues from US\$69.3 million in 2015 to US\$424.5 million in 2016 and further to US\$539.8 million in 2017, and generated net losses of US\$232.6 million, US\$242.8 million and US\$76.4 million, respectively, for these periods.
-We increased our adjusted EBITDA from US\$6.3 million in 2015 to US\$123.0 million in 2016 and further to US\$279.1 million in 2017, and expanded our adjusted EBITDA margin from 9.1% to 29.0% and further to 51.7%, respectively, for these periods.
-Our total revenues increased from US\$121.4 million in the three months ended March 31, 2017 to US\$156.9 million in the three months ended March 31, 2018 and we had net loss of US\$26.5 million in the three months ended March 31, 2017 and net income of US\$8.8 million in the three months ended March 31, 2018 and we adjusted EBITDA increased from US\$56.8 million in the three months ended March 31, 2017 to US\$93.0 million in the three months ended March 31, 2018 and our adjusted EBITDA margin expanded from 46.8% to 59.3% in these periods, respectively.
+We have grown total revenues from US\$69.3 million for the year ended December 31, 2015 to US\$424.5 million for the year ended December 31, 2016, and generated net losses of US\$232.6 million and US\$242.8 million, respectively, for these periods.
+We increased our adjusted EBITDA from US\$6.3 million for the year ended December 31, 2015 to US\$123.0 million for the year ended December 31, 2016, and expanded our adjusted EBITDA margin from 9.1% to 29.0%, respectively, for these periods.